 All will enhance the value of your home.
 But there are subtle differences to be aware of before you decide which is right for you.

-So here’s a breakdown of what to expect from Patios, Decks, Porches and Verandas so you can choose which is right for you and your home.
-This Guide has a brief explanation with great example and explaining the different between Patios, Decks, Porches, Verandas.
+So here’s a breakdown of what to expect from Patios, Decks, Porches, and Verandas so you can choose which is right for you and your home.
+This Guide has a brief explanation with great examples and explains the difference between Patios, Decks, Porches, and Verandas.